QuentinJoder/Twitter-Supervisor/README.md

 ```

-## Automate the script with cron
+## Run the program automatically
-If you wish to automate this operation, you can, for example, create a scheduled job on a Linux server with **cron**:
+To do that, you can, for example, create a scheduled job on a Linux server with **cron**:
 * edit the crontab file of a user with the command `crontab -e`
-* if you want to check for new followers/unfollowers each day at 7:00 a.m, insert:
+* if you want to check for new followers/unfollowers each day at 7:00 a.m, and keep your 10 most recent tweets, add:
-<br/>`0 7 * * * cd [path to the parent directory of "Twitter-Supervisor"]/Twitter-Supervisor && python3 main.py`
+<br/>`0 7 * * * cd /path/to/Twitter-Supervisor && python3 main.py --delete_tweets=10`
 <br/>(`0 7 * * *` is the schedule time, https://crontab.guru/ can help you to define it.
 The rest of the entry is the
 command cron will run)
 * save and close the editor with `Ctrl+X`and then `Y`(nano) or `:wq`(vim), and it is done !